 The midwives are available for the antenatal clinic on Wednesdays.

-This service is for all Ear syringing or removal of sutures, dressings and change of dressings, that have been applied following a hospital procedure.
+This service is for all Leg ulcer dressings, removal of sutures, dressings and change of dressings, that have been applied following a hospital procedure.
 This is by appointment only.
-For the Dressing Clinic situated within the premises of Bramhall Health Centre please phone (0161) 426 9636 for appointments and details of clinic times.

 This is run by our practice nurses.
 Please make an appointment through the receptionist.
 Our experienced nurses provide advice on anti-malarial medication and travel vaccines as well as administering injections.